 Our customizable time management questionnaire template will provide you with the means to start improving your workers’ efficiency.
 You can use it just as it is, customize it to suit your needs, or make your own with our survey maker.
 Also, you may want to check out our remote working templates for more quizzes and surveys that could benefit your team.

 A Few Words About The Grading Scale

-If you need more specific info, feel free to include more than five grades.
-We would only suggest not to go below five.
+However, if you need more specific info, feel free to include more than five grades.
+We would only suggest not going below five.
 Providing four or fewer options won’t give you accurate data, which will in turn make focusing on improvements harder.
 Now, let’s get to the body of the questionnaire.

 Which Questions to Include in Your Time Management Questionnaire?

-Knowing how to set achievable goals is the first step towards efficiency.
+Knowing how to set achievable goals is the first step toward efficiency.
 Actually realizing these goals comes later.
 First, a framework, which includes scheduling, needs to be put in place.

 There are various questions you can ask to find out about your respondents’ goal-setting skills.
-How you phrase each question is up to you, but you should including statements (followed by rating scales) that cover the following areas:
+How you phrase each question is up to you, but you should include statements that cover the following areas:

 Goal setting: I set weekly/monthly/quarterly goals.